amberhunt955/care-calendar/README.md

 ## Challenges

 Understanding how to implement CRUD in full stack applications.
-Particularly, update.
+Particularly, how to update data.

-# What Did I Learn?
+## What Did I Learn?

 After completing this app, I feel like I have a much better understanding of how routing works in the backend.